 Animal tales are often considered the purview of kids and fun fantasy.
 However, sometimes you’ll get one like Orwell’s Animal Farm, which is more a commentary about human society.
 Beastars also falls into that category, and you can read on for my review of Volume 5.
 (For reviews of other volumes, click here.)

 Back Cover Blurb

-Extras include character design notes, bonus comics, and the creator’s afterword.
+Extras include story thus far, cast of characters, character design notes, bonus comics, and the creator’s afterword.

 First published at The Fandom Post.